antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

   packages as you have to list the platforms in the lib folder name, e.g.
   `portable-net45+win8`.
-This causes issues when new platforms show up that support the same APIs. .NET Standard doesn't have this problem because you simply target a version of the standard which doesn't include any platform information, e.g. `netstandard14`.
+This causes issues when new platforms show up that support the same APIs. .NET Standard doesn't have this problem because you target a version of the standard which doesn't include any platform information, e.g. `netstandard14`.

 * **Platform availability**.
 PCLs currently support a wider range of platforms